-1.1 The application has been subject to a call in request by Cllr Dawson due to the impact of the raising of the land on the amenity of the neighbours and concerns about overlooking and loss of privacy.
-Also, the need for landscaping and impact on flood risk.
+1.1 The application has been subject to a call in request by Cllr Dawson due to the impact of the raising of the land on the amenity of the neighbours in relation to possible overlooking and loss of privacy.
+Also the need for landscaping and impact on flood risk.